 Coeliac disease and coronavirus (COVID-19)

-Throughout the COVID-19 pandemic we have worked to find answers for our community about health risks for people with coeliac disease based on the available evidence and expert opinion.
-We created resources to help our gluten free community continue to live well gluten free and developed new digital support tools for those recently diagnosed.
+We continue to work to find answers for our community about health risks for people with coeliac disease based on the available evidence and expert opinion.

 There is still a lot more to learn about COVID-19 and the impact on people with other medical conditions including coeliac disease.
 The research published so far has not investigated the long term effects of COVID-19 such as “long covid” specifically in people with coeliac disease, where people have symptoms lasting weeks or months after the infection has gone.